SDO has been pushing to get Renewable Energy Aggregation on the ballot. Here is an account of events.

-Last year February 2020, David Robinson, Worthington Councilman shared his journey of implementing Renewable Energy Aggregation at the SDO Business Meeting (attached 2020.02.10).
-There was much interest by myself and a few others from SDO to see about getting this on the ballot for Delaware.
-David Robinson offered to meet in March with Delaware City Council, and Stephany Gregory relayed that offer via email to City Manager Tom Homan on March 11 (attached 2020.03.11).
+February 2020, David Robinson, Worthington Councilman shared his journey of implementing Renewable Energy Aggregation at the SDO Business Meeting.
+There was much interest from SDO to see about getting this on the ballot for Delaware City.
+David Robinson offered to meet in March with City Council, and Stephanie Gregory relayed that offer via email to City Manager Tom Homan on March 11.

-Then COVID hit.
-On April 15th, Marriane (Gabel) let us know that Homan would contact us when time permits. (email)
+COVID hit.
+On April 15th, Marriane Gabel let us know that Homan would contact us when time permits.

-In September 2020, Steve Gregory notified us that ‘power aggregation may be taking place without our input‘ and suggested it may be time to re-send our letter (attached 2020.09.18) because SDO wants to make sure Delaware will put Renewable energy aggregation on the ballot, not fossil fuel energy aggregation.
+In September 2020, Steve Gregory notified us that ‘power aggregation may be taking place without our input‘ and suggested it may be time to re-send our letter because SDO wanted to make sure Delaware will put Renewable energy aggregation on the ballot, not fossil fuel energy aggregation.

-Jay Sell and Alan Samuels from Aspen Energy attended the 2020.11.14 SDO Annual Meeting (attached Minutes).
-After this meeting, SDO wrote another letter to the City. (attached #2)
+Jay Sell and Alan Samuels from Aspen Energy attended the Nov.
+14 SDO business meeting.
+After this meeting, SDO wrote another letter to the City.

-At the SDO January Business-Board meeting, Sarah Spence from the Ohio Energy Council presented information about OEC as well as about Power A Clean Future Ohio (PCFO).
+At the SDO January business/board meeting, Sarah Spence from the Ohio Energy Council presented information about The Ohio Environmental Council (OEC) as well as about Power A Clean Future Ohio (PCFO).
 SDO voted to become a partner with PCFO and discussed the need to follow up on Renewable Energy Aggregation.

 On Saturday, January 30th, Aspen Energy notified us that the agenda for the 2/1 Council working session showed postponing energy aggregation to 2022.
-SDO met on Sunday, January 31st and wrote another letter (attach) to City We also attended the Council’s streamed working session on Facebook and commented that we want to see Renewable Energy Aggregation on the ballot THIS YEAR.
-At the very last moment of this meeting, Tom Homan asked if Council would be willing to have 2 items on their plate for the March 1 or April working session, and they agreed.
+SDO met on Sunday, January 31st and wrote another letter to City Council.
+We also attended the Council’s streamed working session on Facebook and commented that we want to see renewable energy aggregation on the ballot THIS YEAR.
+At the very last moment of this meeting, Tom Homan asked if Council would be willing to have two items on their plate for the March 1 or April working session, and they agreed.
 (YAY!!)

-2/13/2021 – SDO Business & Board Meeting, with an extensive Q&A session.
-Will Farrell and Hellinger from the Delaware City Council attended.
+Feb.
+13 – SDO Business/Board Meeting featured an extensive Q&A session.
+Will Farrell and George Hellinger from Delaware City Council attended.